InstantBuddha/nginx-notes/Nginx-new-security-notes.md

 I did everything to mimic Let's Encrypt certbot on localhost.

-1. I have added the volumes in the docker-compose.yml.
+1. I have added the volumes in the docker-compose.yml, furthermore the ports needed to be changed to "80:80"and "443:443".
 ```yml
       - ./certbot/www:/var/www/certbot/:ro
       - ./certbot/conf/:/etc/nginx/ssl/:ro
 ```
-2. I have created the following directory structure (at this point without fullchain.pem and privkey.pem): certbot/
+1. I have created the following directory structure (at this point without fullchain.pem and privkey.pem): certbot/
 └── conf/
     └── live/